© All Rights Reserved sawalrath

 Brasilia has a (sub)tropical climate with generally warm weather year round.
 Average maximum temperatures are between 26 °C and 29 °C, while nights average between 14 °C and 18 °C, except for the wintermonths of June to August when it is slightly colder.
 May to September is the dry period while most of the rain falls between November and March, averaging around 70 mm a month, on about 20 days each month.

 Brasilia International Airport (BSB) serves domestic and a few international flights.
-The main destinations served are Rio de Janeiro, Manaus, Sao Paulo, Salvador, Fortaleza, Cuiaba, Belo Horizonte, Porto Alegre, Belem, Curitiba, Atlanta, Curacao, Natal, Recife, New York, Florianopolis and Lisbon.
+The main destinations served are Rio de Janeiro, Manaus, Sao Paulo, Salvador, Fortaleza, Cuiaba, Belo Horizonte, Porto Alegre, Belem, Curitiba, Florianopolis, Atlanta, Curacao,

 It is advisable to rent a car or take other forms of transportation to move around in the city.
 All distances are too big to go from one side to the other by foot.

 Brasilia does not have a typical, regional cuisine.
 Nevertheless, restaurants serve food from many Brazilian states, as well as international fare.
 Self-service (por quilo) restaurants are very common and usually cheaper than their à la carte counterparts.
 Most of Brasilia's "real" (table service) restaurants are located at the residential wings, usually a bus or taxi ride away from most tourist attractions.
 One of the most popular streets is the CLS 405 (from rodoviaria, take bus 114), with choices ranging from sushi to Brazilian, Mexican and French food.
 Regarding tips, visitors are expected to pay at least 10% of the bill.
 Such amount is commonly printed on the invoice and most of the time it's OK to include the tip in your credit/debit card since most of the restaurants share the total amount with all employees.
 Self-service restaurants usually don't charge tips.